 Programs for Graduate Students

-Graduate students in English, Comparative Literature, and Linguistics and the TESOL program have the opportunity to apply for positions as Graduate Assistants, Teaching Associates, and/or Instructional Student Assistants in the department's composition program.
+Graduate students in English, Comparative Literature, and Linguistics and the TESOL program have the opportunity to apply for positions as Teaching Associates or Instructional Student Assistants in the department's composition program.

-The GA/TA programs are structured in the following way:
+The ISA/TA programs are structured in the following way:

-Semester 1 After selection by a department committee, the student works as a GA assisting an English 099 instructor and tutoring in the Writing Center.
-During the first semester, the GA must enroll in English 402/402S, Theories of Response to Written Composition, a graded, 3-unit course, which is generally offered only during the fall semester.
+Semester 1 After selection by a department committee, the student works as an ISA assisting an English 099 instructor and tutoring in the Writing Center.
+During the first semester, the ISA must enroll in English 402/402S, Theories of Response to Written Composition, a graded, 3-unit course, which is generally offered only during the fall semester.

-Semester 2 The GA without teaching experience prior to entering the program continues to assist in the classroom and tutor in the Center.
+Semester 2 The ISA without teaching experience prior to entering the program continues to assist in the classroom and tutor in the Center.

 Semester 2 or 3 Teaching Associate - After selection by a department committee, the graduate student may be hired as a TA for one academic year to teach one section of writing each semester under faculty supervision.
 During the first semester, the TA must enroll in English 590, Writing Theory and Practice, a graded, 3-unit course.Only students in good academic standing who have completed 12 units of graduate work are eligible.